 2. Higher Interest Rates

-Working with alternative lenders may mean paying more on interest rates.
+Working with alternative lenders for small business may mean paying more on interest rates.
 However, your interest rates are usually relative to your credit rating, cash flow, and business history.
 If you’re a prime borrower, you’ll likely qualify for competitive interest rates.

 3. Hidden Fees